 Important KPIs to Track for Your Early Childhood Education Business

-We have a saying around here at Honest Buck Accounting when it comes to keeping track of the financial health of your business: “You can manage what you measure.”
-The opposite, of course, is equally true.
-Childcare business owners who do not measure Key Performance Indicators (KPIs) for their businesses find themselves unable to identify how their business is performing and where improvements need to be made.
-In the following guide, we define Key Performance Indicators and offer several important KPIs to consider tracking for your Early Childhood Education business.
+At Honest Buck Accounting, we have a saying about the financial health of your business: “You can manage what you measure.”
+The opposite is equally true.
+Childcare owners who don’t track the right child care KPI metrics can’t tell how their business is really performing — or where to improve.
+In the following guide, we define Key Performance Indicators and walk through the most important child care KPI metrics to track for your Early Childhood Education business.

 • Full-Time Equivalency